RafidMuhymin/astro-spa/README.md

 9. It also works with popstate events (back/forward navigation)
 10. It clears the entire cache on page load/reloads to ensure there's no stale content
 11. If data saver is enabled (on mobile devices), it won't fetch or prefetch the pages
-12. It dispatches a prefetch function and navigate function that can be used for prefetching and navigating programmatically
+12. It dispatches three functions, prefetch, navigate and observe, that can be called for prefetching, navigating and observing an anchor element programmatically
 13. It has two lifecycle functions, onNavigate & onMount that can be called to add effects and execute code
 14. It provides a helper function, scan()!
 It can be used for detecting new links and observe them.